juliocamarero/liferay-docs/develop/new-articles/recycle-bin/05-resolving-recycling-conflicts.markdown

 applications only allow one entity to have a particular property value; for example, names for documents, titles for songs in an album, friendly URLs for pages, etc. On moving an entity to the Recycle Bin, you must rename properties that could generate conflicts.
-For example Liferay's Jukebox Portlet uses a `UnicodeProperties` instance to store a mapping of each song's title:
+When you move an entity to the recycle bien and you create a TrashEntry you can create an object of type UnicodeProperties (similar to a Map) that you can use to store information that you will need on restore.
+(For example Liferay's Jukebox Portlet uses the `UnicodeProperties` object to store a mapping of each song's title:

     UnicodeProperties typeSettingsProperties = new UnicodeProperties();